Existing customer? Login

 Everything You Need to Know About Bills of Lading

-Bills of Lading are one of the most important and high-stakes aspects of the entire shipping process: providing important information to all parties involved in the process.
+Bills of Lading are one of the three crucial documents used in international shipment, along with a policy of insurance and an invoice.
 Bills of Lading are crucial for determining the responsibilities of everyone involved, and determining liability in the event that something goes wrong.

 Today, we’re taking you through everything you need to know about Bills of Lading: what they are, why they’re important, and the information that they need to include.